jenkinsci/pipeline-plugin/TUTORIAL.md

 ## Entire script from SCM

-The easiest way to do this is to select _Groovy CPS DSL from SCM_ when defining the workflow.
+The easiest way to do this is to select _Workflow script from SCM_ when defining the workflow.
 In that case you do not enter any Groovy code in the Jenkins UI; you just indicate where in source code you want to retrieve the program.
 (If you update this repository, a new build will be triggered, so long as your job is configured with an SCM polling trigger.)